Rosesharma13/CodeAlpha_DiseasePrediction/README.md

 ## 📌 Objective

 Build a machine learning system to predict the presence of heart disease in a patient using clinical medical data.
-The goal is to compare multiple classification algorithms and identify the best performing model based on key evaluation metrics.
+Multiple classification algorithms are compared and evaluated to identify the best performing model.

 ---